oskarth/clojure-examples/README.md

 # clojure-examples

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to provide you with examples of Clojure code right in the repl.
+Because everything not in the REPL is too far away.

+Goal is to complement `(clojure.repl/docs ___)` and `(clojure.repl/source ___)`.

+Website with examples is up at: www.clojure-examples.org

+Right now there are very few examples.
+The examples will be pulled from these resources:

+- You.

+- clojure-docs examples (shameless)

+- get-clojure (i.e. #clojure clojurebot chat logs).

 ## Usage